Forms of RDA Outputs

-- OAB Commentary: In parallel with the Community Review, the OAB is invited to provide an expert commentary on the adoptability of the Recommendation.
-In the absence of an OAB commentary, the Secretariat may compile an adoption report, which answers the following questions:
+- Organisational Assembly (OA) Commentary: In parallel with the Community Review, the OA is invited to provide an expert commentary on the adoptability of the Recommendation, and whether this Recommendation furthers the RDA mission.
+Please note that there is no obligation on the OA to provide commentary.

-- Council review: Council reviews the OAB commentary or adoption report, as well as the community responses, and detects the presence or absence of consensus.
-In the case of consensus, Council endorses the outputs as RDA Recommendations.
+- Council review: Council reviews the OA commentary (if any), adoption report, and community responses, and detects the presence or absence of consensus.
+In the case of consensus, Council endorses the Recommendation.

 Supporting Outputs Process